 Run by the Petroleum Club of Western Australia, the Next Generation program educates students about the diverse range of careers available in the oil and gas industry.

-Four hundred students from 11 schools are participating in the 2018 program.
+Over 650 students from 18 schools participated in the 2019 program.
 Dongara District High School and Jurien Bay District High Schools were two of only three regional schools involved.

-Kate McCarthy, Club Manager at Petroleum Club WA, says the sponsorship makes it possible to include Dongara.
+Kate McCarthy, Club Manager at Petroleum Club WA, says the sponsorship makes it possible to include Dongara, Jurien Bay and Carnamah.

-Program Coordinator Hamish Smith says he has had a long and enjoyable career as a Facilities and Development Engineer in the oil and gas industry and he’s enthusiastic about sharing his career experiences with students from Dongara District High School.
+Program Coordinator Hamish Smith says he has had a long and enjoyable career as a Facilities and Development Engineer in the oil and gas industry and he’s enthusiastic about sharing his career experiences with students from Mid West high schools.